Abu Bakr al-Baghdadi: Sujidah al-Dulaimi

 In the clearest explanation yet of al-Dulaimi's connection to al-Baghdadi, Lebanese Interior Minister Nohad Machnouk told Lebanon's MTV channel that "Dulaimi is not Abu Bakr al-Baghdadi's wife currently.
 She has been married three times: first to a man from the former Iraqi regime, with whom she had two sons."
 Other sources identify her first husband as Fallah Ismail Jassem, a member of the Rashideen Army, who was killed in a battle with the Iraqi Army in 2010.
 Machnouk continued, "Six years ago she married Abu Bakr al-Baghdadi for three months, and she had a daughter with him.
 Now, she is married to a Palestinian and she is pregnant with his child."
 The Minister added, "We conducted DNA tests on her and the daughter, which showed she was the mother of the girl, and that the girl is [Baghdadi's] daughter, based on DNA from Baghdadi from Iraq."

 Al-Monitor reported a Lebanese security source as saying that al-Dulaimi had been under scrutiny since early 2014.
 He said that Jabhat al-Nusra "had insisted back in March on including her in the swap that ended the kidnapping of the Maaloula nuns.
 The negotiators said on their behalf that she was very important, and they were ready to cancel the whole deal for her sake."
-He added, "It was later revealed by Abu Malik al-Talli, one of al-Nusra's leaders, that she was Abu Bakr al-Baghdadi's wife."
+He added, "It was later revealed by Abu al-Malik al-Talli, one of al-Nusra's leaders, that she was Abu Bakr al-Baghdadi's wife."

 On 9 December 2014, al-Dulaimi and her current Palestinian husband, Kamal Khalaf, were formally arrested after the Lebanese Military Court issued warrants and filed charges for belonging to a terrorist group, holding contacts with terrorist organizations, and planning to carry out terrorist acts.
 In December 2015, the Lebanese government exchanged al-Dulaimi and her daughter for Lebanese soldiers being held by al-Qaeda affiliate al-Nusra Front in a prisoner swap deal.
 Her brother is reported to be a Nusra member according to a Lebanese security source.

 Dulaimi in an interview conducted by Expressen in 2016, described al-Baghdadi as a family man, but said he rarely talked with her.
 She stated that she had a co-wife while they were married.
 Dulaimi claimed that she ran away after becoming pregnant because she was not happy with him, stating the last time they talked was in 2009 and the two had divorced.
 She now resides in Lebanon.